top of page

 T.W.
 Josey Comprehensive High School also prides itself with a nationally renowned, award winning marching band program - THE T.W.
 JOSEY SONIC BOOM OF THE SOUTH.

 The T.W.
-Josey Sonic Boom of the South has performed before the former U.S. Secretary of Defense the Honorable Leon Panetta (when he served as White House Chief of Staff during the Clinton Administration), on nationally televised parades such as the Macy's Thanksgiving Day Parade, and at Historically Black College and University football games.
-Numerous alumni of TWJ Sonic Boom of the South have collectively earned millions in scholarships and achieved greatness in numerous career paths, including as professional musicians, recording artists, educators and band directors.
+JOSEY SONIC BOOM OF THE SOUTH MARCHING BAND has performed before former U.S. Secretary of Defense the Honorable Leon Panetta (when he served as White House Chief of Staff during the Clinton Administration), on nationally televised parades such as the Macy's Thanksgiving Day Parade, and at Historically Black College and University football games.

 THE LEGACY OF DR. THOMAS WALTER JOSEY